• What is Copywriting?

 How to rock the creative brainstorm process

 Don’t like this idea of it being magical or mystical intimidate you.
-Sure, you’re trying to come up with great, new, unique ideas, but there’s also a process you can follow to help generate those ideas.
+Sure, you’re trying to come up with great, new, unique ideas, but there’s also a process you can follow to help generate those wild effective copywriting concepts.

 To begin with, you can’t concept without a good creative brief.
-Absolutely everything you come up with is going to be based on the brief and the benefits, audience, business objectives and other elements laid out there.
-Think of the brief as a road map: If you don’t have a good road map, how on earth are you going to actually get anywhere new?
+Absolutely everything you come up with is going to be based on the brief and the benefits, audience, business objectives, and other elements laid out there.
+Think of the brief as a road map: If you don’t have a good road map, how on Earth are you going to get anywhere new?

 So, to start: Read the brief very carefully.
 Make sure you understand absolutely everything in it.
 Missing a key point in the brief could lead you to come up with a great concept…that doesn’t deliver on what you were asked for.